UncoderIO/Roota/README.md

     d.
 Finally, submit your Pull Request and wait for its approval.

 Thank you for your contribution to the RootA project!

-## Questions & Feedback
-Please submit your technical feedback and suggestions to support@socprime.com or a **RootA** channel in [SOC Prime’s Discord](https://discord.gg/socprime).
-Also, refer to the [guidance for contributors](#how-to-contribute) to support the RootA project or simply [report issues](https://github.com/UncoderIO/RootA/issues).

 ## Maintainers
 Driving the idea of establishing a unified language and toolkit for threat detection and response since 2015, SOC Prime team has developed RootA from the ground up, with major contributions to the project made by: